LCD344/Kirby-Mailchimpselect/README.md

 How to use :

+1) Unzip the files into fields/mailchimpselect directory

-1) In your config.php add
+2) In your config.php add

 c::set('mailchimpAPI', "Your Mailchimp Key");

-2) In your blueprint file add the next lines
+3) In your blueprint file add the next lines

     fields:
       mailchimplist: